-Wether you are a Sales Leader, Sales Manager, Sales Director or other similar position, and you are responsible for the success of a sales team, the faster you understand that “managing” is only half of your job, and coaching, mentoring, and developing your people the other half, the sooner you’ll be in the right track for sustainable success.
+Wether you play the role of a Sales Leader, Sales Manager, Sales Director or other similar position, and you are responsible for the success of a sales team and operations, the faster you understand that “managing” is only half of your job, and coaching, mentoring, and developing your people the other half, the sooner you’ll be in the right track for sustainable success.

 Success in a sales team is defined by sustainable performance.
 And performance is driven by no other thing than behaviour.
-Your role as a sales leader then, can be understood as driving those behaviours that produce the desired results.
+Your role as a leader then can be understood as driving those behaviours that produce the desired results.

 Some sales leaders I’ve known are very effective in directing, and actually managing people, but when it comes to coaching and mentoring they are weaker.
-There may be several reasons for that, of course, including the idea that this new “coaching” trend (well, if something from the 90s is new), they have not really taken it into serious consideration.
+There may be several reasons for that, of course, including the idea that this “coaching” thing does not really apply, and they have not really taken it into serious consideration.

-As millennials, and younger generations enter the sales-force everywhere, turns out that, what worked for previous generations does not as much any more.
+As younger generations enter the sales-force everywhere, turns out that, what worked in the past does not as much any more.
 As values shift, people prefer, expect and even demand that their leaders actually lead with legitimate (as opposed to imposed) authority.

-In practical terms, the challenge is that to understand coaching you have to understand, among other things behavioural psychology, or in simple terms: behaviour, and that is (book) psychology, a topic that doesn’t show that often in the standard management playbook.
+In practical terms, the challenge is that to understand coaching and mentoring you have to understand, among other things behavioural psychology, or in simple terms: behaviour, and that is (book) psychology, a topic that doesn’t show that often in the standard founder or manager playbook.

 Before taking action let’s agree on two concepts: